Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 • 2125000

-Any or all of them could be lookup keys each pointing to the same dictionary of deconstructed query parameters.
-A lookup of a live URL would involve the same process of finding the highest entropy parameters and checking the URL dictionary for a match.
-The cache data structure can even be multi-level with the root keys being just the length of the high-entropy strings.
+Any or all of them could be lookup keys, each pointing to the same dictionary of deconstructed query parameters.
+A lookup of a live URL would involve the same process—find the highest-entropy parameters and check the URL dictionary for a match.
+The cache data structure could even be multi-level, with the root keys being just the length of the high-entropy strings.

 Failure: Even with the ability to block polymorphic URLs, the video ads are still indistinguishable from content video without context from the Protobuf structure.